UniMath/agda-unimath/src/order-theory/increasing-nonempty-arrays-posets.lagda.md

       is-increasing-array-init-increasing-nonempty-array-type-Poset u)
 ```

-### The head of a nonempty array is its least element
+### The head of a nonempty array is its greatest element

 ```agda
 module _